Coxsackievirus Infections

 Nonspecific Prevention

-1. Patient isolation: Hand hygiene; contact and droplet precautions should be taken in patients with involvement of the respiratory system, skin, and mucosa.
+1. Patient isolation: Hand hygiene and contact/droplet precautions for patients with involvement of the respiratory system, skin, and mucosa.

-2. Personal protective measures: Strict hygiene: hand washing and avoidance of bathing in small, natural water reservoirs (ponds).
+2. Personal protective measures: Strict hygiene: handwashing and avoiding bathing in small natural water reservoirs (ponds).

 We use cookies to ensure you get the best browsing experience on our website.
 Refer to our Cookies Information and Privacy Policy for more details.